AMenezes97/serosim/README.md

 Here, we specify the immunity model which will determine whether an exposure event is successful or not.
-We will use a simple immunity model(immunity_model_vacc_ifxn_simple) where successful exposure in only conditional on the total number of previos exposure events. .
-With this model, the probability of successful vaccination exposure depends on the number of vaccines received prior to time t and age at time t while the probability of successful infection is dependent on the number of infections priot to time t.
+We will use a simple immunity model(immunity_model_vacc_ifxn_simple) where successful exposure is only conditional on the total number of previous exposure events.
+With this model, the probability of successful vaccination exposure depends on the number of vaccines received prior to time t and age at time t while the probability of successful infection is dependent on the number of infections prior to time t.

 ``` r
 ## Specify immunity model within runserosim function below